Kelechi-Okorie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 1-swap.c - swaps the value of two integers
 File 2-strlen.c - returns length of a string
 File 3-puts.c - prints a string to stdout
+File 4-print_rev.c - prints a string in reverse